UltimateJupiter/Bicubic_Conv_Splines/README.md

 Such algorithms are useful in performing numerical approximations in a 2-D large data grid, and are important in computational graphics such as smooth 2-D image resampling.

-This project is mainly done for the final project of MATH361S
+This project is primarily done for the final project of MATH361S

 ### Progress so far